 - Vacation allocations not used by June 30 are forfeited.

 - Exempt employees must electronically record vacation time taken through Employee Self Service (Murphy Online).
-If you have any questions, contact the Department of Human Resources for specific instructions on how to record vacation time electronically.
+If you have any questions on how to record vacation time electronically, refer to How to Report Time Off under the Vacation/Sick and Safe Time Reporting Menu (Murphy Online) or contact the Benefits Office.

-- According to the Fair Labor Standards Act (FLSA), exempt employees may not take vacation leave in less than whole-day increments.
+- Exempt employees may not take vacation leave in less than whole-day increments.

-- Exempt employees who terminate from the University shall receive reimbursement of up to five (5) days of earned but unused vacation.
+- Exempt employees of the University are eligible to be paid up to five (5) days of unused vacation upon termination of employment.
 Payment for unused vacation is processed as soon as administratively possible following the last day of employment.

 - Employees may not use vacation time or PLT to extend their employment.
 Generally, an employee’s termination date is determined by the last day actually worked.